Tips for Writing a Great Speaking Proposal for AIHce EXP

 These are some of the tips I use when preparing proposals for speaking opportunities.
 I hope they help you write a proposal that shows AIHce EXP attendees why your session shouldn’t be missed.

-If you are still undecided about what kind of session to apply for, check out this conversation that Conference Program Committee member Donald D. Elswick and I had in Minneapolis about what kind of sessions we hope to see at AIHce EXP 2020.
+If you are still undecided about what kind of session to apply for, check out this conversation that Conference Program Committee member Donald D. Elswick and I had in Minneapolis about what kind of sessions the committee hopes to see at AIHce EXP.
 And don’t miss Donald’s video “The Five C’s,” which offers more great tips.